Distinguishing moles from melanoma using Jasmine

 As GP learning process starts, a dialogue will appear to show its status.
 The error is shown in a graph in the left side of the window (hopefully the error line on the graph should go down as time goes by) and the best program evolved so far is displayed on the right as Java code.
 Along the bottom, the status line lets you know how many mistakes and hits that program made on the data, the program's size and other information.
 For imaging problems, the interface will also give you a preview of how the program performs on one of your training images.
 You can change which one it displays by clicking Preview, then selecting a different image.
 When the GP process finishes, your display should like the following image.

 The second stage in your vision system is to decide whether or not a region identified by the segmenter is a melanoma or just a normal mole.
-This decision will be made according to the shape of a lesion: Jasmine calculates a number of shape features, such as how many corners a lesion has, how rough it is, how much like a circle it is (and many more), and also based on its texture.
+This decision will be made according to the shape, colour and texture of a lesion: Jasmine calculates a number of features, such as how many corners a lesion has, how rough it is, how much like a circle it is, and so on.
 We shall need a second evolved program to make the decision for us.

 To train this second program, you'll need to make another set of training data.
 Click on the Classification tab on the main Jasmine window.
 You'll first need to create two more classes, and you do this by selecting Classes>Add Class... from the menu.
 Create two classes, one called mole and the other called melanoma, with whatever colours you want.
 Make sure that neither has the background box ticked.